wollmannbruno/blog/content/posts/2018/my-ccie-journey/index.md

 draft: false
 title: My CCIE Journey
-description: January 14 2018 marked my 10-year anniversary as a Cisco Certified Internetwork Expert and I'm using this milestone to recount my CCIE journey in my first ever blog post.
+description: January 14 2018 marked my 10-year anniversary as a Cisco Certified Internetwork Expert and I'm using this milestone to recount my CCIE journey in my first...
 lead: Some helpful hints and a pep-talk
-summary: January 14 2018 marked my 10-year anniversary as a Cisco Certified Internetwork Expert and I'm using this milestone to recount my CCIE journey in my first ever blog post.
+summary: January 14 2018 marked my 10-year anniversary as a Cisco Certified Internetwork Expert and I'm using this milestone to recount my CCIE journey in my first...
 date: 2018-03-13T14:36:51-06:00
 thumbnail: images/my-ccie-journey.jpg
 categories: